mabaranowski/mabaranowski/README.md

 ## Hello there 👋

-I’m Mateusz, a `Full Stack Web Developer` 🌍
+I’m Mateusz, a `Frontend Web Developer` 🌍
 Currently packed with projects 🐝